sluggystew/website/content/_index.md

 draft = false
 +++

-Hi, this is my website.
+Hi, this is my website (still very WIP).
 I want to create stuff and that's about it.
 You'll find my software projects, art and music stuff here when (and if) I create them.